Secure-Smart-Sync/Secure-Smart-Sync/README.md

 * **Settings-Configuration**
 * **Critical Security Information**

-**Prefer a visual guide?** Visit our **[official site Secure Smart Sync](https://secure-smart-sync.pages.dev)** for all you need to get started in 5-minute visual walkthrough along with comprehensive documentation.
+**Prefer a visual guide?** Visit our **[official site Secure Smart Sync](https://secure-smart-sync.pages.dev)** for all you need to get started in 5-minute walkthrough along with comprehensive documentation.

 ### Quick-Start

 > [!NOTE]
-> It is highly recommended you either refer to either [Usage Guidelines](./Usage_Guidelines.md) or visit our [official site Secure Smart Sync](https://secure-smart-sync.pages.dev) for one time proper set-up, the Quick-start here does not cover all the technical caveats or details required for Best setup!
+> It is highly recommended you either refer to [Usage Guidelines](./Usage_Guidelines.md) or visit our [official site Secure Smart Sync](https://secure-smart-sync.pages.dev) for one time proper set-up, the Quick-start here does not cover all the technical caveats or details required for Best setup!

+**Prequisites**

+1. Cloudflare account + billing method for activating R2 Subscription.